 But I love that you can do it several different ways, too – the board, a sidebar, header and more.
 Nice!
 (Once I figure out how to make it work – I’ll ask Jennifer for clarity – she’s awesome about helping people like me who suffer from tech dumminess.).

 Jennifer really sets the bar high for social sharing and not worrying about being a giver and sharing the spotlight with competitors in her many niches.
 This is a good way to get reciprocal sharing, but she’s not being seedy about it.

 I’m stopping on page 37.
 There’s a lot of stuff we can try, but this is one of those courses where, you just do one thing at a time, try it (you learn it after doing it), and then it becomes second nature.

-I’m back with more of the 3rd PDF review.
+I’m back with more of the 3rd PDF review in Pinterest Success Strategies.
 She’s giving us the HTML code we need, which is helpful because then it’s just a matter of copying what’s done.

 Oh yea!
 I figured out what I was doing wrong yesterday.
 Jennifer gave us instructions and I didn’t follow them correctly.
 So now I’m able to do it.

 I got to add my Pinterest board to my sidebar of my blog.
 AND I tried the method to add my boards to the bottom of blog posts and that worked, too!

 Sometimes you have to go back and see if you missed a step.
 I had.

 LOVE her real life example that starts on page 40 where she’s showing us how to alter our mindset in approaching what to pin or not pin.
 GO look at her example in this story – her posts are amazing.
 No wonder people share the hell out of her Pins.